Skip to content

 • Start a conversation on your phone (WhatsApp) and continue at your desk (TUI or Slack)

-• Use whichever channel is most convenient at the moment
+• Use whichever channel is convenient

 Built-in: WhatsApp